-Beaver Creek Loop Trail is a 6.4 mile moderately trafficked loop trail located near Colorado Springs, CO that features beautiful wild flowers and is rated as moderate.
+Beaver Creek Loop Trail is a 6.4 mile moderately trafficked loop trail located near Colorado Springs, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail.